element-hq/element-web/docs/config.md

     to hide this dropdown.
 16. `disable_guests`: When `false` (default), **enable** guest-related functionality (peeking/previewing rooms, etc) for unregistered users.
 Set to `true` to disable this functionality.
+17. `user_notice`: Optional notice to show to the user, e.g. for sunsetting a deployment and pushing users to move in their own time.
+    Takes a configuration object as below:
+    1. `title`: Required.
+Title to show at the top of the notice.
+    2. `description`: Required.
+The description to use for the notice.
+    3. `show_once`: Optional.
+If true then the notice will only be shown once per device.

 ### `desktop_builds` and `mobile_builds`